NightlessRam/plusminusminus/README.md

 <strong>Scroll to the bottom to find your latest post!</strong>
 <img width="1413" alt="Screenshot 2024-04-22 at 08 26 44" src="https://github.com/NightlessRam/plusminusminus/assets/109171773/287eaa5f-9972-429f-8a57-57336f6a60e3">

+## Userlist
+<strong>Logged in users and connected to websocket will appear on the bottom-right!</strong>
+<strong>Just Like the Homework 4 LO3 and AO1, where user will disappear when closing browser/logout</strong>

 ## Sending a DM
-<strong>Find a user to message from the user list on the right!</strong>
+<strong>Find a user to message from the user list on the bottom-right!</strong>
 <img width="1401" alt="Screenshot 2024-04-22 at 08 23 00" src="https://github.com/NightlessRam/plusminusminus/assets/109171773/6e53db2b-09ac-4ebc-ac0c-7c04fae35e9c">
 <strong>Write your message!</strong>
 <img width="1419" alt="Screenshot 2024-04-22 at 08 23 35" src="https://github.com/NightlessRam/plusminusminus/assets/109171773/d177121f-9a86-4100-aab3-96faaa08f649">